SAITEJAALLE/Tixigo/README.md

 ### For Staff
--Open account, request the oragniser using link to be a Staff.
+- Open account, request the oragniser using link to be a Staff.

--Open the **Staff tools page** to scan the tickets
+- Open the **Staff tools page** to scan the tickets

--Initiate refunds if necessary
+- Initiate refunds if necessary

 ### For organisers